 A work order is one step of the complete service receivables process.
-The general flow is from "quote" to "invoice."
+The general flow is from "quote" to "work order" to "invoice."
 The service work process is quite flexible, however, and your business may use these capabilities in an abbreviated fashion.